mozilla/GitHub-action-testing/README.md

-## Welcome to "Hello World" with GitHub Actions
+## Nothing to see here

-This course will walk you through writing your first action and using it with a workflow file.
+We're using this repo to test how GitHub Actions might affect the security of Mozilla products developed on GitHub.

-**Ready to get started?
-Navigate to the first issue.**
+Any findings will be published in the normal places, and we'll probably delete this repo.